CambridgeBicycle/Knowledgebase/docs/bikesale.md

 ### Freebies and discounts

-If a customer is buying a new bike and at least 5 accessories (anything else in the store, basically), we offer a 10% discount on all those accessories.
+If a customer is buying a new bike and at least 5 accessories (anything else in the store besides another bike, essentially), we offer a 10% discount on all those accessories(Just the accessories, not the bike or any labor).
 For all new bikes we sell, we offer 1 free tune-up within the first year of purchase.
 We usually recommend that customers come in after 6 months if the bike is being used regularly.